NXT TakeOver: WarGames (2020): Background

-The event was held at the Capitol Wrestling Center in Orlando, Florida.
+Due to the COVID-19 pandemic, the 32nd NXT TakeOver event, and fourth annual NXT WarGames, was produced by way of a bio-secure bubble called the Capitol Wrestling Center, which was hosted at the WWE Performance Center in Orlando, Florida.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-While originally exclusive to the WWE Network, NXT TakeOver events also became available on traditional pay-per-view beginning with TakeOver 31 in October 2020.
-Announced on September 3, 2020, the 32nd NXT TakeOver was held on December 6, 2020.
-During the November 18 episode of NXT, it was promoted under the name "TakeOver: WarGames", marking the fourth in the WarGames chronology, a subseries of TakeOvers that feature the WarGames match and were originally held as a support show for WWE's annual Survivor Series pay-per-view.
-Unlike previous years, however, the 2020 WarGames was not held as a support show for that year's Survivor Series; it was instead held two weeks after Survivor Series.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+While originally exclusive to the WWE Network, TakeOver events also became available on traditional pay-per-view beginning with TakeOver 31 in October 2020.

+Announced on September 3, 2020, the 32nd TakeOver event was scheduled for December 6.
+During the November 18 episode of NXT, it was promoted as "TakeOver: WarGames", marking the fourth WarGames event, an annual subseries of TakeOvers that featured the WarGames match and were originally held as a support show for WWE's annual Survivor Series for the main roster.
+Unlike previous years, however, the 2020 WarGames was not held as a support show for that year's Survivor Series as it was instead held two weeks after Survivor Series.
 It was available for purchase on In Demand.

+The WarGames match is a type of roofless steel cage match that surrounds two rings placed side by side.
+It is contested by two or three teams composed of three to six members each.
+One member from each team starts in the cage, and every couple of minutes, another team member enters in a staggered format until all participants have entered.
+Once all participants are in the cage, the match officially begins and the first team to score a pinfall or submission wins, while escaping the cage is a forfeit.

 Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic that began affecting the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
-NXT's programming was initially held at NXT's home base of Full Sail University in Winter Park, Florida.
-In October 2020, NXT's events were moved to the WWE Performance Center in Orlando, Florida, featuring the "Capitol Wrestling Center" setup, an homage to the Capitol Wrestling Corporation, the predecessor to WWE.
-Like the WWE ThunderDome utilized for Raw and SmackDown's programming, LED boards were placed around the Performance Center so that fans could attend virtually, while additionally, friends and family members of the wrestlers were in attendance, along with a limited number of actual live fans, divided from each other by plexiglass walls.
+NXT's programming was initially held at its home venue at the time, Full Sail University in Winter Park, Florida.
+In October 2020, NXT's events were moved to a bio-secure bubble called the Capitol Wrestling Center, which was hosted at the WWE Performance Center in Orlando, Florida.
+Like the WWE ThunderDome utilized for Raw and SmackDown's programming, LED boards were placed around the Performance Center so that fans could attend virtually, while additionally and unlike the ThunderDome, friends and family members of the wrestlers were in attendance, along with a limited number of actual live fans, divided from each other by plexiglass walls.